Last edited 05/25/2025

 What types of therapy does Sarah Murphy offer?

-Sarah Murphy offers therapy for couples and individuals.
+Sarah Murphy offers therapy for individuals.

 Does Sarah Murphy offer in-person appointments?